autom8ter/machine/README.md

 	SubscribeTo(channel string) chan interface{}
 	// Subscriptions returns the channels that this goroutine is subscribed to Subscriptions() []string
+	// AddedAt returns the goroutine count before the goroutine was added AddedAt() int
 	//Done cancels the context of the current goroutine & kills any of it's subscriptions Done()
 }